 24. Diabetes and pregnancy 25.
-Diabetes in persons over the age of 65 26.
+Diabetes in over the age of 65 26.
 Principles of preparing a person with diabetes for operation 27.
-Preventive vaccination in diabetic patients 28.
-Professional activity recommendations for people with diabetes 100 29.
+Preventive vaccination in persons with diabetes 28.
+Professional activity recommendations for persons with diabetes 29.
 Diabetes management in correctional institutions 30.
-Metabolic surgery 31.
-Certain specific situations and diseases in diabetics Appendix 1 Recommendations for transferring a patient with type 1 diabetes from paediatric care to internal medicine care or to a different diabetes outpatient clinic Appendix 2 Medical opinion procedure for drivers and employees with impaired carbohydrate tolerance and diabetes Appendix 3 Rights and Obligations of the Employer and Employee Appendix 4 Recommendations of the Polish Society of Endocrinology and Diabetes Poland on screening for thyroid disorders in type 1 and type 2 diabetes Annex 5 Opinion of the Polish Association for Research on Obesity and Diabetes Poland on the usage of low-calorie sweeteners Appendix 6 Recommendation concerning the principles of diabetes treatment with use of personal insulin pump For Appendix 6 Appendix 7 Recommendations of the Diabetes Poland and the Polish Society of Sports Medicine concerning permissions to practise sports for patients diagnosed with type 1 diabetes
+Metabolic surgery 105 31.
+Certain specific situations and patients with diabetes Appendix 1 Recommendations for transferring a patient with type 1 diabetes from paediatric care to internal medicine care or to a different diabetes outpatient clinic Appendix 2 Medical opinion procedure for drivers and employees with impaired carbohydrate tolerance and diabetes Appendix 3 Rights and Obligations of the Employer and Employee118 Appendix 4 Recommendations of the Polish Society of Endocrinology and Diabetes Poland on screening for thyroid disorders in type 1 and type 2 diabetes Annex 5 Opinion of the Polish Association for Research on Obesity and Diabetes Poland on the usage of low-calorie sweeteners Appendix 6 Recommendation concerning the principles of diabetes treatment with use of personal insulin pump For Appendix 6 127 Appendix 7 Recommendations of the Diabetes Poland and the Polish Society of Sports Medicine concerning permissions to practise sports for patients diagnosed with type 1 diabetes

-The 2022 Diabetes Poland guidelines - summary of the most important changes
+The 2023 Diabetes Poland guidelines - summary of the most important changes

-Every year since 2005, the Diabetes Poland Association (PTD) prepares and publishes clinical recommendations for the management of people with diabetes.
+Every year since 2005, the Diabetes Poland (PTD) prepares and publishes clinical guidelines for the management of people with diabetes.
 The originator and initiator of the set of guidelines was, in 2004, Prof. Jacek Sieradzki, who was the chairman of PTD during that time.
-The first chairman of the PTD Recommendations Panel was Prof. Władysław Grzeszczak, who held this position between 2005-2011.
+The first chairman of the PTD Recommendations Panel was Prof. Władysław Grzeszczak, who held this position betwen 2005 and 2011.
 In the following term (2011-2015) these duties were taken over by the next chairman of the PTD, Prof. Leszek Czupryniak.
-In 2015-2019 the coordinator of the Recommendations Panel became Prof. Dorota Zozulińska-Ziółkiewicz, the representative of the PTD General Board for Clinical Recommendations.
-These recommendations are the result of the work of a group of around 50 experts from various fields of clinical sciences.
+In 2015-2019 the coordinator of the Recommendations Panel became Prof. Dorota Zozulińska-Ziółkiewicz, the representative of the PTD Executive Board for Clinical Recommendations.
+These recommendations are the result of the work of a group of approximately 50 experts from various fields of clinical sciences.
 The recommendations address many key aspects of clinical care for people with diabetes.
-The individual chapters are made by subteams coordinated by the leaders.
+The individual chapters are prepared by subteams coordinated by the leaders.
 The work of Experts is intended to improve prevention, diagnosis and treatment of diabetes and its complications in Poland.
 Advances in diabetology, results of further clinical and experimental studies, data from epidemiological observations and diabetes registries are reflected in the PTD Recommendations.
 This results in some modifications and new content every year.
-It is good practice that, from the outset conducted in accordance with EBM principles, PTD Recommendations require only a slight evolution related to new knowledge from sound, evidence-based research with important implications for clinical practice.
+It is considered good practice that, from the outset conducted in accordance with EBM principles, PTD Recommendations require only a slight evolution related to new knowledge from sound, evidence-based research with important implications for clinical practice.
+Many up-to-date scientific study reports on diabetes have been published in 2022.
+Publication of new ADA/EASD clinical recommendations on the management of people with type 2 diabetes and new ISPAD recommendations were two important events.
+A summary of the most important changes can be found below.

-Summary of the most significant changes in 2022 PTD recommendations.
+Summary of the most important changes in the 2023 PTD recommendations